 If a one or two character error in the vehicle identification number is discovered on the out of state evidence, the error can be corrected without verification from the authorities of the issuing state.
-The application for Texas title showing the correct vehicle identification number must be supported by the out of state evidence (with the error), the Vehicle Inspection Report or Out-of-State Identification Certificate, Form VI-30, and a pencil tracing of the correct vehicle identification number or, if it is not possible to obtain a pencil tracing a Statement of Physical Inspection, Form VTR-270, verifying the correct vehicle identification number.
-If an error is in the vehicle identification number on the Vehicle Inspection Report or the Out-of-State Identification Certificate, Form VI-30, a corrected certificate is required.
+The application for Texas title showing the correct vehicle identification number must be supported by the out of state evidence (with the error), the Vehicle Inspection Report, and a pencil tracing of the correct vehicle identification number, if it is not possible to obtain a pencil tracing a Statement of Physical Inspection (Form VTR-270) verifying the correct vehicle identification number.
+If an error is in the vehicle identification number on the Vehicle Inspection Report, a corrected Vehicle Inspection Report is required.